 And then, of course, there are the aesthetic effects of gentrification: The hipster boutiques and coffee shops.
 The sanitized chain stores and drive throughs that can make a neighborhood look an awful lot like the suburbs.
 Some even claim that bike lanes are an early symptom of gentrification, since cycling is perceived to be a favorite mode of transportation for the white, affluent and able-bodied.

-Anger about the flattening aspects of gentrification runs the gamut from fears of cultural erasure to simple aesthetic preference (i.e. "Get these bearded white guys in flannel off my block!").
+Anger about the flattening aspects of gentrification run the gamut from fears of cultural erasure to simple aesthetic preference (i.e. "Get these bearded white guys in flannel off my block!").
 But that doesn’t mean that everyone thinks this white-washing is a necessary symptom of a gentrifying neighborhood.
 In their excellent and nuanced book Gentrifier, co-authors John Joe Schlichtman, Jason Patch and Marc Lamont Hill distinguish between “entrenched” gentrifiers—middle-class people who feel they “belong” to their new neighborhood, as Hill did when he moved to a predominantly black low-income area as an affluent black man—and “symbolic” gentrifiers, who have no “native” link to a neighborhood but desire to be proximal, preserve, and perhaps even curate the “authentic” local community that came before them.
 The authors of Gentrifier point out the ways in which both types of gentrifiers can be helpful and problematic, and how the aesthetic evolution of a neighborhood is very rarely simple.

-But the next time you find yourself in a conversation about gentrification, I challenge you to be a little more precise.
+But the next time you find yourself in a conversation about gentrification, challenge yourself to be a little more precise.
 Ask yourself what really has you so angry, or perplexed, or excited about the example of gentrification you’re discussing; unpack the vocabulary behind the term, and do the same for your conversation partner.
 Then ask rigorous questions about the many processes you’re likely untangling, seek more evidence, and consider all sides.
-Chances are, you’ll find that you’re talking about something far bigger than can be encapsulated in a single word (and what you’re talking about may not even be included on my list; leave your thoughts in the comments).
+Chances are, you’ll find that you’re talking about something far bigger than can be encapsulated in a single word (and what you’re talking about may not even be included on this list; leave your thoughts in the comments).
 Keep talking anyway.
 Keep working to learn more.
 It’s the only way to really make your town stronger.

 (All photos from Unsplash unless otherwise noted.)